Giorgio Pasquali: Contribution to textual criticism

 Pasquali's greatest claim to fame is his book Storia della tradizione e critica del testo ("History of tradition and textual criticism").
 In 1929, Pasquali was asked to review Textkritik by Paul Maas, for the specialized journal Gnomon.
 "Against all rules", Pasquali's review came out twice as long as the book it referred to, and he used it to expose some reflections on the nature and methods of textual criticism that went beyond Maas' scopes; Pasquali wrote – rather than a review – an essay on textual criticism that contained, in its core, the principles of historicism and careful attention for the details and events of textual transmission that were going to make Storia della tradizione.

 Pasquali's book first came out in 1934 and it was deeply influenced by Eduard Schwartz's critical edition of the Ecclesiastical History by Eusebius.
-Studying the vaste and complex textual transmission of Eusebius' History, Schwartz had came to the conclusion that several textual variants, which were too large in number and too important to be attributed to "normal" scribal changes, were in fact author's variants survived in the manuscript transmission – Eusebius had evidently revised his own text; moreover, no branch of the transmission is immune from contamination, which makes it impossible to reconstruct the text following Maas' strict mechanical method.
+Studying the vaste and complex textual transmission of Eusebius' History, Schwartz had come to the conclusion that several textual variants, which were too large in number and too important to be attributed to "normal" scribal changes, were in fact author's variants survived in the manuscript transmission – Eusebius had evidently revised his own text; moreover, no branch of the transmission is immune from contamination, which makes it impossible to reconstruct the text following Maas' strict mechanical method.
 According to Maas, contamination was the only obstacle that his own method could not overcome:

 and again in the fourth and last edition:

 Yet, Pasquali's historical method was based on four principles desired from Schwartz's studies in Eusebius, which he resumed as follows: